Do I get to choose which family adopts my child?

 - How often and when you see your child in the future will be agreed upon between you and the adoptive family you choose before the adoption takes place.
 Some agreements might be…

 - You meet every year to spend time with your child and the adoptive family.

 - You exchange pictures every three months or twice a year.

-- You have planned times for phone calls with the adoptive family.
+- You have planned times for phone calls/video calls with the adoptive family.

 - You keep in touch via email or social media.

-- Or many other options.
-There are many options for frequency of contact that we can discuss with you.
+- Or many other options that we can discuss with you.

 How do I know my child went to a good family?